psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 assistant@linuxbabe:/srv$ sudo chown homeassistant:homeassistant homeassistant
 ```

-Next up is to create and change to a virtual environment for Home Assistant.
+Next up is to use the `homeassistant` user (`sudo -u homeassistant -H -s`) to create a virtual environment- in the current directory (`python3 -m venv .`) and activate the python virtual environment (`source /srv/homeassistant/bin/activate`).
 This will be done as the homeassistant account.

 ```bash
 assistant@linuxbabe:/srv$ sudo -u homeassistant -H -s